 When students are disadvantaged during their exams we can sometimes make mark adjustments as part of a process called special consideration.

 The Joint Council for Qualifications (JCQ) has reduced the minimum requirement for special consideration where a student has missed part of their AS, A-level or GCSE exams.
-Students are eligible for special consideration if they have completed 25% of the total assessment for the subject award.
+Students are eligible for special consideration if they have completed 15% of the total assessment for the subject award.

-When can special consideration be applied?
+When special consideration is applicable

-- a student is fully prepared for the exam but is disadvantaged due to illness or unavoidable circumstances beyond their control at the time of the exam or when they complete their coursework/controlled assessment.
+If a student is fully prepared for the exam but is disadvantaged due to illness or unavoidable circumstances beyond their control at the time of the exam or when they complete their coursework/controlled assessment.

 In these cases, a small percentage is added to the raw mark.
 The percentage is determined by using the guidelines agreed by all the awarding bodies and published by JCQ.

-How do schools apply for special consideration?
+How to apply for special consideration

-- Disadvantaged candidate – for a student who was disadvantaged at the time of a written exam
+- Disadvantaged candidate – for a student who was disadvantaged at the time of a written exam.

-- Absent candidate – for a student who was absent from a written exam
+- Absent candidate – for a student who was absent from a written exam.

-- Group request – for a group of students for any exam or assessment
+- Group request – for a group of students for any exam or assessment.

 - Non-timetabled assessment – for a student whose coursework, oral or practical assessment has been lost or is incomplete.

-If a student thinks they may be eligible for special consideration they should discuss this with the exams officer at their school or college.
+- If a student thinks they may be eligible for special consideration, they should discuss this with the exams officer at their school or college.
 The school or college must support an application for special consideration.

-An examiner does not apply special consideration when marking an exam as this has to be done post-marking by the special consideration team.
+- An examiner does not apply special consideration when marking an exam, as this has to be done post-marking by the special consideration team.

-We cannot use grades which are predicted by the school or college in our calculations.
+- We cannot use grades which are predicted by the school or college in our calculations.
 This is to ensure that all students are assessed according to the same criteria and that the standard of the exam is upheld when awards are made.

-Special consideration can only ever go some way towards compensating a student who has been disadvantaged during an exam.
+- Special consideration can only ever go some way towards compensating a student who has been disadvantaged during an exam.
 It is not always possible to reflect what might have been achieved in more favourable circumstances.